jbv2/nf-vcf2treemix/mkmodules/mk-run-treemix/readme.md

 Prepares treemix input by using plink2treemix.py and runs it.

 * plink2treemix.py is a tool that takes bfile of plink and set it to TreeMix input.

+TO DO jballesteros: run TreeMix with N migration events

 ## Module Dependencies:
 TreeMix >